 In August of 2011, I began working at Florida Gateway College, where I developed and taught their Game Design certificate program.
 At the same time, I founded an indie studio named Pen and Sword Games for my various game and writing projects.
 The first game released under the Pen and Sword Games label was Car Washer, in February of 2012.

 In the summer of 2012 I released newly edited versions of my fantasy trilogy, The Verities Silex, on Kindle.
 And in early 2013, I was hired by Sony Online Entertainment to write novella tie-ins for EverQuest Next.
-Shortly after, I began to focus heavily on my latest indie game, Aurora’s Nightmare.
+After completing my work on Everquest, I began to focus heavily on my latest indie game, Aurora’s Nightmare.

-I left Florida in the summer of 2014, moving to Hawaii to develop and teach the game design portion of the Creative Media program at the University of Hawaii – West Oahu, where I currently work while continuing my indie and contract projects.
+I left Florida in the summer of 2014, moving to Hawaii to develop and teach the game design portion of the Creative Media program at the University of Hawaii – West Oahu.
+During my time there, I focused my efforts on a combination of indie work (both on Aurora's Nightmare and an updated Steam edition of Car Washer) and course development, while also taking some classes on the subject of creative writing, with a focus on writing for TV and film.

 Today, my two greatest passions remain stories and games.
 I'm a writer, a gamer, and a game designer and I always will be.